SEACROFT MARSH

 Outer Dunes

-These outer dune ridges formed over the last 40/50 years and are eroding at the sea buckthorn covered northern end and forming and spreading slowly seawards towards the south; the leading edge of marram has progressed some 50 meters in the last 11 years.
-The outer ridge was breached by the sea, just south of the boat compound in September 2001, thought to have been caused by the introduction of ‘rock armour’ on Lagoon Walk.
+These outer dune ridges formed over the last 50/60 years and are eroding from the northern end and forming and spreading slowly seawards towards the south, where the leading edge of marram has progressed some 50 meters in the last 17 years.
+The outer ridge was first breached by the sea, just south of the old boat compound in September 2001, thought to have been caused by the introduction of ‘rock armour’ on Lagoon Walk and hastened by unauthorised access of the Beach Ferry across the dune ridge. [ to see a diagram of erosion CLICK ] Since 2010 embryo dunes have been forming to the south of the old boat compound and a dune ridge was re-establishing but much further to the west.

-The site consists of a good variety of habitats with mature saltmarsh, dune systems, tidal creeks, lagoons, beach with intermittent shingle ridges and a small area of mixed rush and reed.
+Until the Spring of 2015 the site consisted of a good variety of habitats with woodland and Sea Buckthorn cover, mature saltmarsh, dune systems, tidal creeks, lagoons, beach with intermittent shingle ridges and a small area of mixed rush and reed.
+All Sea Buckthorn and scrub habitats on the central and outer dunes have been destroyed and complete eradication will be attempted by follow up chemical spraying over a 10 year period.

-Skegness should by now have a new Local Nature Reserve but East Lindsey District Council seem to have been dragging their feet.
-At East Lindsey District Council's executive board meeting, way back in March 2004, members agreed that 125 acres of land owned by the council should be earmarked for wildlife protection.
-The management plan has yet to be finalised and Local Byelaws passed which makes the declaration as a nature reserve still a distant objective.
+Skegness should by now have a new Local Nature Reserve but East Lindsey District Council have been dragging their feet for years.
+At East Lindsey District Council's executive board meeting, way back in March 2004, members agreed that land at Seacroft owned by the council should be earmarked for wildlife protection, resolving that "the ‘Seacroft SSSI’, Skegness, be designated as a Local Nature Reserve".
+The management plan has never been finalised nor have Local Byelaws been passed, which makes the declaration as a nature reserve still a distant objective.
+(Executive Board Meeting 2-3-2004 item 238 Page EB200)

 The tapestry of dunes, pools and scrub are perfect for all kinds of wildlife - especially unusual bird migrants such as sandpipers, redstarts and warblers.
 The area will remain open to the public.